Regulatory & Compliance

 Protective measures

-There is room for improvement here in terms of regular training and testing on cyber risks for employees at all levels.
+According to FINMA, there is room for improvement in terms of regular training and testing on cyber risks for employees at all levels.
 In addition, although many institutions have guidelines and processes for data backup and recovery plans, some of these processes are not tested in the event of a serious cyber attack.
 In addition, data loss prevention (DLP) measures often only relate to individual databases.
 There is a possible need for action as follows:

-• Conducting regular training for and testing of all employees about cyber risks so that the most common attack methods are recognised and the correct handling of them is trained
+• Conducting regular training for all employees about cyber risks (incl. tests) so that the most common attack methods are recognised and the correct handling of them is trained

 • Check whether appropriate data loss prevention (DLP) measures are in place

-• Carry out regular tests of the backups created to ensure that they can be restored quickly with the desired up-to-dateness, integrity and completeness (especially in the case of complete encryption due to a ransomware attack)
+• Carry out regular tests of the backups created to ensure that they can be restored quickly with the desired up-to-dateness, integrity and completeness (especially in the case of complete encryption incl. data backups due to ransomware attacks)

 Detection, response and restoration

-Some institutions have no or incomplete response plans for cyber incidents or these have not been reviewed for their effectiveness.
+Some institutions have, according to FINMA, no or incomplete response plans for cyber incidents or these have not been reviewed for their effectiveness.
 Specific recovery measures following cyber attacks were also often lacking.
 Risk-orientated and scenario-based preparation for cyber incidents and crises is therefore crucial and a key success factor for effectively overcoming such stressful situations.
 There is a possible need for action as follows:

 • Development of response plans for cyber incidents (processes and responsibilities)